tory24/100Days-of-code/100-Second.md

 **Today's Progress**: Added a smooth scroll to my web page for anchor tags & began FCC's APIs & Microservices Cert.

 **Thoughts**: Today was a really positive day I think, I'm finally learning new things after quickly running through the Responsive Web Design Certificate.
 I've decided to start going through FCC's APIs & Microservices Certificate, and so far I'm learning a lot of new things, and it's an area I went over briefly while I was using Codecademy, but I had to stop as I realised at the time I just was not ready to learning more about backend, when I barely knew anything about Frontend.
 So very positive, and I'm excited about what I'll learn tomorrow!
+Will get back to my portfolio tomorrow, got a little side-tracked today.

 **Link(s) to Work**: [Github Repo for understanding how package.json works](https://github.com/tory24/boilerplate-npm/blob/gomix/package.json)